btcpayserver/btcpay-python/README.md

 **Be sure to fully set up your store (including a derivation scheme in your store settings) otherwise these methods will fail.**

-The `get_invoice` method is very important.
-When BTCPay sends a payment notification (described [here in Bitpay's API docs](https://bitpay.com/docs/create-invoice)), it is unsigned and insecure.
-Being unsigned and insecure is necessary to maintain compatibility with software originally designed for Bitpay.
-You therefore cannot rely upon the data transmitted in the payment notification.

-Instead, take the `invoiceId` from the payment notification, and use it to securely fetch the paid invoice data from BTCPay using `get_invoice`.

 ### Create invoice
 See the Bitpay API documentation for a full listing of key-value pairs that can be passed to invoice creation: https://bitpay.com/api#resource-Invoices
 ```python